monty5811/stcolumbas.freechurch.org/src/_updates/2022-04-17-ministry-apprenticeship.md

 intro: "Learn about a two-year apprentice opportunity at St Columba's"
 ---

+Update: applications are now closed for this opportunity.

 St Columba's is accepting applications for a two-year training apprenticeship to start in the late summer of 2022.

 This post has a part-time paid component for the church and consists of two parts: